-- VA Form 10-10D, Application for CHAMPVA Benefits is a document used to apply for health benefits program.
+- VA Form 10-10D, Application for CHAMPVA Benefits, is a document used to apply for the health benefits program.
 With the help of this application the VA shares the cost of certain health care services and supplies with eligible beneficiaries;

-- VA Form 10-10EZ, Instructions For Completing Enrollment Application For Health Benefits plus VA Form 10-10EZ, Instrucciones Para Solicitar La Afiliacion A Los Beneficios Medicos are used by veterans to apply for enrollment in the VA health care system.
+- VA Form 10-10EZ, Application for Health Benefits (VA Form 10-10EZ Spanish), is used by veterans to apply for enrollment in the VA health care system.

 The Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA) is a comprehensive health care benefits program.
 With the help of this program, the VA shares the cost of covered health care services and supplies with eligible beneficiaries.
 An individual can apply for VA services and supplies using the CHAMPVA forms.
 The VA will determine whether the services were medically necessary and if they were received from an authorized provider.